Hip Dislocation in Emergency Medicine Medication

 Class Summary

 Patients with painful injuries usually experience significant anxiety.
-Anxiolytics allow the clinician to administer a decreased dose of an analgesic to achieve the same effect.
+Anxiolytics allow the clinician to administer a decreased dose of an analgesic while achieving the same effect.

 Diazepam (Valium)

-By increasing activity of GABA, major inhibitory neurotransmitter, depresses all levels of CNS including limbic and reticular formation.
-Individualize dose and increase it cautiously to avoid adverse effects.
+Increasing the activity of GABA, a major inhibitory neurotransmitter, depresses all levels of CNS, including limbic and reticular formation.
+Dose should be individualized and increased cautiously to avoid adverse effects.

 Lorazepam (Ativan)